Appeals court denies petition by former Illinois Governor Blagojevich

 CHICAGO (Reuters) - A federal appeals court denied on Wednesday a petition by former Illinois Governor Rod Blagojevich for a rehearing of the court’s prior ruling that upheld most of his convictions and ordered him to remain in prison while some were retried.

-Blagojevich will now appeal to the U.S. Supreme Court, his lawyer and his wife, Patti, said in a joint statement.

-Blagojevich, who is serving a 14-year sentence for attempted extortion from campaign contributers, wire fraud and other crimes, had asked for a rehearing in front of the full 7th U.S. Circuit Court of Appeals.
+Blagojevich, who is serving a 14-year sentence for attempted extortion from campaign contributors, wire fraud and other crimes, had asked for a rehearing in front of the full 7th Circuit United States Court of Appeals.

-On July 21, a three-judge panel of the court vacated five of his 18 criminal convictions.
+On July 21, a three-judge panel of the court vacated five of 18 of his criminal convictions.
 The full court has 11 active judges.

 The court denied the petition in a three-sentence order that said all of the judges on the three-judge panel had voted to deny a rehearing.